 I cook multiple times every day for my family and my favorite cutting board shows it so please excuse the appearance of my well-used and beloved cutting board.
 It looks like I cut a bunch of carrots on it, doesn’t it?

 Slice the pieces of linguica in half but be careful not to slice all the way through.
 I really have no idea why linguica is cooked this way, but it is traditional for my family and it works.
 Since the linguica is nice and flat it’ll brown evenly.
 I especially love the little burnt edges.

 In a non-stick pan add a few tablespoons of oil and over medium heat cook the linguica.
 In the picture below, you can see I flipped one piece, I think it took about 9 minutes to get to this stage.
 I actually like my linguica a little darker than the center piece of linguica in the picture below but to each their own, cook linguica the way you like it. 😀

 These are the rolls I used for these Portuguese sandwiches.
 The bag had eight rolls in it.
 It was a great deal that I couldn’t pass up!

 Below, I have flipped all the linguica pieces and am getting the backs nice and browned.
 When linguica pieces are browned to your liking transfer them to a plate lined with paper towels.

-Split the bun and assemble the Portuguese sandwich.
+Split the bun open and assemble the Portuguese sandwich.
 Insert browned linguica into a split bun, what could be easier?

-Two of my four kids like to dip their sandwiches in mustard.
+Two of my four kids like to dip their Portuguese sandwich in mustard.
 As a kid, I didn’t dip my sandwich in anything so that’s how I like them now, nice and plain.
 My 15-year-old son thinks mayonnaise would be good on this sandwich but he has yet to try it because he’s sticking with tradition.

 What’s is your favorite way to eat linguica?